13 New Year’s Resolutions That Finally Work—Here’s the Method

 - Remove decision-making entirely

-This works because you’re no longer relying on discipline—you’re relying on structure.
+This works because you’re no longer depending on discipline—you’re depending on structure.

 4. I Read or Learn for 10 Minutes Daily

-Even if progress feels slow at first, consistency compounds.
-What starts as a small daily habit gradually builds into real knowledge and depth over time—often more reliably than intense but inconsistent bursts.
+Even if progress feels slow in the beginning, consistency adds up.
+What starts as a small daily habit gradually turns into meaningful knowledge and deeper understanding over time—often more reliably than intense but inconsistent efforts.

-That’s why this kind of approach tends to outperform traditional new year’s resolutions that depend on big, ambitious reading goals.
+That’s why this approach often works better than traditional new year’s resolutions built around large, ambitious reading targets.

 5. I Clean as I Go Instead of Cleaning Later